AbdelrahmanAhmed605/mern-ecommerce/README.md

 - **Reviews**: Users can post reviews for products and read reviews submitted by other users.
 - **User Authentication**: Secure user authentication is implemented, allowing access to specific features only when logged in.
 - **Responsive UI**: The application provides a responsive user interface that adapts to different screen sizes and provides feedback on loading processes and error messages.

+## Limitations

+It's important to consider the following limitations related to the project:

+1. Trade-off between pollInterval duration and application performance: The project utilizes a pollInterval for queries, which allows for periodic data updates.
+However, there is a trade-off between the pollInterval duration and application performance.
+Selecting a shorter duration may increase the frequency of queries, potentially slowing down the application.
+On the other hand, choosing a longer duration might result in users experiencing delays in receiving timely updates.
+It's essential to find an optimal balance based on the specific needs of the project.

+2. Order creation and payment failure: When an order is created using a mutation, if the subsequent payment fails, the order status is changed to "canceled" using an update mutation.
+However, if the update mutation fails for any reason, the order will still be created, and the stock quantity of the product will be reduced.
+This scenario could result in a discrepancy between the order status and the actual stock availability.
+Robust error handling mechanisms and safeguards should be implemented to ensure accurate order status updates and prevent incorrect stock quantity reduction in such scenarios.

+These limitations highlight areas where careful consideration and potential improvements can enhance the functionality, performance, and reliability of the project.
+Contributions and enhancements to address these limitations are encouraged to optimize the user experience and overall system integrity.

 ## Installation